 If your toddler resists when it’s time to take a bath, you’re in luck: young children don’t need to bathe every day.
-That doesn’t mean you need to hold off on a bath on those days when Baby goes around rubbing everything from finger paint to pasta sauce in her hair, but most days, she can get by just fine with a little bit of spot cleaning.
+That doesn’t mean you need to hold off on a bath on those days when Baby goes around rubbing everything from finger paint to pasta sauce in their hair, but most days, they can get by just fine with a little bit of spot cleaning.

 Why some toddlers are bathed more often